AgileRL/AgileRL/docs/tutorials/pettingzoo/dqn.rst

       pbar.close()

-Trained model weights
+Trained Model Weights
 ^^^^^^^^^^^^^^^^^^^^^

 Trained model weights are provided at ``AgileRL/tutorials/PettingZoo/models``.
 Take a look, train against these models, and see if you can beat them!

-Watch the trained agents play
+Watch the Trained Agents Play
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The following code allows you to load your saved DQN agent from the previous training block, test the agent's performance, and then visualise a number of episodes as a gif.

-.. collapse:: Render trained agents
+.. collapse:: Render Trained Agents
-   :open:

    .. literalinclude:: ../../../tutorials/PettingZoo/render_agilerl_dqn.py
       :language: python